Quest for nuclear quadrupole relaxation in HgCa$_{2}$Ba$_{2}$Cu$_{3}$O$_{8+\delta}$

 and

-\section{Experimental test}
+\section{Experimental Test}

-We tested Eq.~(\ref{eqMQ}) to the actual $^{63}$Cu nuclear spin recovery curves in the triple-layer Hg1223.
-The NMR experiments were performed for the magnetically $c$-axis aligned samples of $^{63}$Cu-enriched Hg1223 (underdoped $T_\mathrm{c}$ = 124 K and optimally doped $T_\mathrm{c}$ = 134 K), which have been reported in Ref.~\cite{Itoh}.
+We applied Eq.~(\ref{eqMQ}) to the actual $^{63}$Cu nuclear spin recovery curves in the triple-layer Hg1223 to determine whether Eq.~(\ref{eqMQ}) achieves a rapid least-squares fitting.
+The NMR experiments were performed for the magnetically $c$-axis-aligned samples of $^{63}$Cu-enriched Hg1223 (underdoped $T_\mathrm{c}$ = 124 K and optimally doped $T_\mathrm{c}$ = 134 K), which have been reported in Ref.~\cite{Itoh}.

-Figure~\ref{L} (a) shows the experimental recovery curves $^{63}p$($t$) of the $^{63}$Cu nuclear spin-echo signals for the underdoped Hg1223 ($T_\mathrm{c}$ = 124 K) in an external magnetic field $B_0$ of 7.5 T along the $c$ axis ($B_0 \parallel c$).
-The solid curves are the least-squares fitting results using the function of Eq.~(\ref{eqMQ}),
+Figure~\ref{L}(a) shows the experimental recovery curves $^{63}p$($t$) of the $^{63}$Cu nuclear spin-echo signals for the underdoped Hg1223 ($T_\mathrm{c}$ = 124 K) at an external magnetic field $B_0$ of 7.5 T along the $c$-axis ($B_0 \parallel c$).
+The solid curves are the least-squares fitting results obtained using the function of Eq.~(\ref{eqMQ}),

 where $p$(0), $W_M$($\equiv$2$W$), and $W_Q$($\equiv$2$W_2$) are the fitting parameters.